Preserving the Perishable: Remembering Our Past Protects Our Future

 President Woodrow Wilson proclaimed Fire Prevention day in 1920.
 Since 1922, the National Fire Protection Association (NFPA) has sponsored this public outreach program.
 Yet, it wasn't until 1925 when President Calvin Coolidge transitioned it into a week-long national observance.
 This is the longest-running public health and safety observance in America's history.
 The week that contains October 9th each year is proclaimed as Fire Prevention Week and every President since Coolidge has issued a proclamation focusing the nation's attention to stopping preventable fires.
 October 9th was selected as the date of the tragic Great Chicago Fire that started on October 8th but doing the most devastation on October 9th in 1871.
 The conflagration left thousands homeless, destroyed an estimated 17,000 structures and tragically killed approximately 250-300 people.
 The county coroner couldn't confirm the total fatality count attributed to the fire because several people drowned, or there were no remains.
 As legend would have it, the infamous fire was blamed on Mrs. O'Leary's cow and a lantern; however, this is considered folklore in our history.
 Also known as the forgotten fire, the Peshtigo fire occurred on October 8, 1871, in northeast Wisconsin that claimed in estimated 1152 lives.
 Ironically, the Peshtigo fire's anniversary usually receives little to no attention because of being overshadowed by the nearby fire in Chicago.

 Significant tragic events in America's fire history have driven change.
 The Iroquois Theater fire on December 30, 1903, in Chicago that claimed 602 lives.
 The Triangle Shirtwaist Factory fire on March 25, 1911, in New York City when 146 out of the 500 employees had died.
 The Cocoanut Grove fire on November 28, 1942, in Boston with 492 fatalities.
 Our Lady of the Angels school fire on December 1, 1958, killed 92 children and three nuns in Chicago.
 These fatal fires are among the many hard lessons the U.S. fire service has learned over the years.
-Failures in building construction, including doors opening inward, insufficient exits, and heavy fire loads to fundamental fire safety issues such as combustibles stored near open flames, exceeding building occupancy, and inadequate fire escape planning, was at fault in each of these events.
+Failures in building construction, including doors opening inward, insufficient exits, and heavy fire loads to fundamental fire safety issues such as combustibles stored near open flames, exceeding building occupancy, and inadequate fire escape planning, were at fault in each of these events.
 The result was a catastrophic loss of human life.
-Today it's easy to take for granted smoke alarms, fire sprinkler and fire suppression systems, and escape plans but each of these was initiated from these impactful lessons learned in our fire history.
+Today it's easy to take for granted smoke alarms, fire sprinkler and fire suppression systems, and escape plans, but each of these was initiated from these impactful lessons learned in our fire history.

 Life Safety Codes also have been driven by the call for improvement to protect both citizens and firefighters, but change can be challenging to achieve.
 With every new fire code may be perceived as a cost; however, armed with the historical knowledge of our past tragedies, it is considered progress to the overall improvements to fire and life safety.